tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 >I can accept failure, everyone fails at something.
 But I can't accept not trying.

-Then there's Thomas J. Watson (IBM):
+Then there's Thomas J. Watson (CEO of IBM in early 20th century):

 >Would you like me to give you a formula for success?
 It's quite simple, really: double your rate of failure.